Mentor Research Institute

 • Value-Based Payment (VBP): Payment models that incentivize Providers based on the quality and efficiency of the care they deliver. a newer approach to fee-for-service that incentivizes providers to focus on quality outcomes and incentivizing providers to reach benchmarks, rather than (a) the quantity of services or (b) the quality of services rendered.

-• Values: The Oregon Health Authority (OHA) defines values in value-based payments as the delivery of (1) evidence-based, (2) person-centered care that contributes to (3) improved health outcomes at a reasonable cost.
+• Value: The Oregon Health Authority (OHA) defines value in value-based payments as the delivery of (1) evidence-based, (2) person-centered care that contributes to (3) improved health outcomes at a reasonable cost.
 OHA's value-based payment (VBP) models aim to achieve the Triple Aim: better health, better care, and lower costs for Oregonians.
 These models prioritize flexible, patient-centered care that focuses on keeping people healthy rather than on the volume of services provided, ensuring that the care delivered is both cost-effective and high-quality.

 • Value-Based Payment (VBP): Payment models that incentivize Providers based on the quality and efficiency of the care they deliver. a newer approach to fee-for-service that incentivizes providers to focus on quality outcomes and incentivizing providers to reach benchmarks, rather than (a) the quantity of services or (b) the quality of services rendered.